render-examples/vibe-code-demo-apps/README.md

-# airo-apps
+# vibe-code-demo-apps

-Generated apps from the Airo factory.
+Generated apps from the vibe-code-demo factory.